singhrajkr/CypressJs/README.md

 ```

 A cypress window should open.
 If it does you are good.

+## Visual Testing
+cy.get('.completed').should('have.css', 'text-decoration', 'line-through')
+cy.get('.completed').should('have.css', 'color', 'rgb(217,217,217)')

+## Cypress.config()
+You can also override configuration values within your test using Cypress.config()

+--- Scope
+Configuration set using Cypress.config is only in scope for the current spec file.

+Cypress.config('pageLoadTimeout', 100000)

+Cypress.config('pageLoadTimeout') // => 100000

 ## Fixture Files
 Fixtures are used as external pieces of static data that can be used by your tests.